piedeboer96/BingBoysGolf/README.md

 ### Instructions

-1. To launch the game, double click the BingBoysGolf.jar file.
+1. To launch the game, open this repository in your favourite IDE and navigate to the following file:
-   If this doesn't work, open a terminal and type the following command: java -jar BingBoysGolf.jar
+   BingBoysGolf/desktop/src/com/project_1_2/group_16/DesktopLauncher.java
+   And run this file to launch the game. (note: on mac_os it is recommended to run the game using gradle instead, see instruction bellow in the "notes" section.)

 2. Use the input-textfields on the UI to customise the game.

 3. If anything is unclear, please read the info-buttons and the controls for further instructions.

 4. Press the play button to run the game!
+You can find all relevant data in the pink labels on the screen.

+### Controls
+(you can also find this on the title screen)
+- MAIN CONTROLS:
+  - ESC - Quit the application
+  - C - Switch camera
+  - R - Reset ball

+- BALL CAMERA CONTROLS:
+  - Drag the mouse to move the camera
+  - Hold SPACE to shoot the ball
+  - (the ball will be shot in the direction of the camera)

+- CINEMATIC CAMERA CONTROLS:
+  - W A S D / Arrow keys - Move around
+  - SPACE - Go up
+  - SHIFT - Go down

+- BOT CONTROLS:
+  - 1 - Simulated Annealing
+  - 2 - Battle Royale Optimization
+  - 3 - Particle Swarm Optimization
+  - 4 - Rule-Based bot
+  - 5 - Random bot